Fortnite Account Help: What To Do If Hacked or Compromised

 After submitting the contact form, you will receive an email from Epic Games to the email address you entered in the form.
 Because each person’s case is different, the wait time for this email varies.

-Account Security BulletinEpic Games is providing this bulletin to explain what’s happening and how to best secure your Epic account and other accounts.
+Account Security BulletinEpic Games is providing this bulletin to explain what we're doing when it comes to security and how to best secure your Epic account and other accounts.

 Shared PasswordsThough it’s common to use the same password across multiple Internet sites, this is a dangerous practice and should be avoided.
 If one of those sites is compromised, hackers can use your email and password from that site to break into your account on other sites using the same password.